telerik/fiddler-everywhere-docs/knowledge-base/redirecting-with-rulesbuilder.md

 #### Description

 This article demonstrates a basic example for using the [**Rules**]({%slug rules-general%}) tab for redirecting traffic from one server to another.
-The job can be accomplished via a rule that (optionally) utilizes regex and regex variables.
+The job can be accomplished through a rule that (optionally) utilizes regex and regex variables.

 ## Basic Redirect

-Redirecting traffic from one server to another can be achieved via a simple WWrule.
+Redirecting traffic from one server to another can be achieved through a simple WWrule.

 ```JS